 One of the essential house hunting tools often overlooked when buyers hit the pavement to look at properties is a camera.
 Given that digital cameras have easily-changeable memory cards that make the number of pictures that can be stored virtually unlimited, taking pictures is an excellent way to supplement the information provided in MLS listings.
 Even if using just a cell phone camera – although with the iPhone 6 and others the quality of phone cameras has greatly improved – capture as many images of properties you see as possible.

-Most digital cameras also switch between still photos and video, so make use of the video feature if the item being photographed would be better seen through that medium.
+Most digital cameras (and phones) also switch between still photos and video, so make use of the video feature if the item being photographed would be better seen through that medium.
 Here are suggestions for what to photograph as you look at properties:

 - Property address.
 If there is no address on the curb or the structure, print the address on a 3 x 5 card or take a close-up photo of the address on the MLS listing and make that the first photo in the series you take on the property.